isaacg1/isaacg1.github.io/_posts/2020-07-25-ulam-numbers.md

 Why does this happen?
-While this is an open problem, we can get bit of intuition by looking at a sequence I'll call the "Ulam-0" numbers, which are the positive integers that can be written as the sum of two distinct smaller Ulam numbers in exactly **zero** ways, with 1 and 2 as base cases.
+While this is an open problem, we can get a bit of intuition by looking at a sequence I'll call the "Ulam-0" numbers, which are the positive integers that can be written as the sum of two distinct smaller Ulam numbers in exactly **zero** ways, with 1 and 2 as base cases.